tcpcloud/horizon-sensu-panel/README.md

-# Horizon Monitoring Panels
+# Horizon Monitoring Dashboard

-This is a simple Horizon based interface for Sensu.
+This is a simple Horizon based interface for Sensu Monitoring Framework with Known Error Database.

 ## Installation notes